xingchenwan/grabnel/README.md

 ## Acknowledgements

-The repository builds, directly or indirectly, on multiple open-sourced code based available online.
+The repository builds, directly or indirectly, on multiple open-sourced code bases available online.
 The authors would like to express their gratitudes towards the maintainers of the following repos:

 1. https://github.com/Hanjun-Dai/graph_adversarial_attack